Niviarsiaq – Greenland’s National Flower

 The national flower of Greenland belongs to the evening primrose family and is called Niviarsiaq (“young girl”) in Greenlandic (scientific name: Chamerion latifolium).

 These beautiful and hardy flowers bloom between June and September and were very prevalent around Kangerlussuaq when I visited in mid-August this year.

 They are usually found in stony/sandy river environments so it was no surprise that I came across huge numbers of them as I explored the area around the Russell Glacier.

-However, I also came across them at different times along Arctic Circle Trail – the 160km hiking trail that stretches between Kangerlussuaq and Sisimiut.
-Whenever this happened, it always gave me a little lift, as they are one of my favourite wildflowers in Greenland.
+However, I also came across them at different times along Arctic Circle Trail.
+That is the 160km hiking trail that stretches between Kangerlussuaq and Sisimiut.
+Whenever this happened, it always gave me a little lift, as they are one of my favorite wildflowers in Greenland.